Healthdirect Free Australian health advice you can count on.

 Tips to help you stay safe:

-• Call Triple zero (000) if you lost consciousness (even briefly), are unable to get up, or are suffering severe pain.
-If Triple zero (000) does not work on your mobile phone, try 112.
+Call triple zero (000) and ask for an ambulance if someone loses consciousness (even briefly), is unable to get up or has severe pain.
+If triple zero (000) does not work on your mobile phone, dial 112.

-Watch out for snakes or spiders that may have taken refuge in your house or among the debris after a flood or cyclone.
+Watch for snakes or spiders in your home or among debris after a flood or cyclone.
+Some bites may be life-threatening, such as those from brown snakes or funnel-web spiders.

 Tips to help you stay safe: